Top German court upholds disputed national COVID measures

 The court found that the most controversial measures contained in the federal “emergency brake” legislation that was in place from April until the end of June were in line with the constitution.
 Those included a 10 p.m.-5 a.m. curfew and school closures in areas with high coronavirus infection rates.

-The legislation to apply measures consistently in areas with high infection rates during Germany’s last major COVID-19 wave was intended to end the patchwork of measures that has often characterized the pandemic response across Germany’s 16 states.
+The legislation to apply measures consistently in areas with high infection rates during Germany’s last major COVID-19 wave was intended to end a patchwork of measures that has often characterized Germany’s pandemic response.

+The ruling fueled calls for a new round of coordinated action, following separate moves by many states to tighten their rules.

+“We now need an emergency brake that works nationwide under rules that are uniform and that people can understand,” Merkel’s chief of staff, Helge Braun, told the dpa news agency.
+“The verdict makes clear that binding uniform action in the corona crisis is possible.
+And I would add that in the current, difficult situation it is also necessary.”

 New infections have soared in recent weeks in the European Union’s most populous country — particularly in the east and south, with hospitals there already transferring intensive care patients to other parts of Germany.
 They have hit levels much higher than those the country saw earlier this year, though many more Germans are vaccinated now than they were then.